umutdinceryananer/Mobile-Game-Analytics-Pipeline/README.md

 * **Synthetic enrichment:** User acquisition fields (e.g., `acquisition_channel`, CAC/ad spend) are enriched and may not reflect production distributions.
 * **Schema/coverage:** Missing events or short time windows can bias retention and ROI estimates; metrics are indicative.
-* **Attribution simplification:** Channel attribution is 1â€‘touch in this demo; multiâ€‘touch or MMM would alter ROI interpretation.
+* **Attribution simplification:** Channel attribution is 1â€'touch in this demo; multiâ€'touch or MMM would alter ROI interpretation.
-* **Model scope:** Forecasts/classifiers are compact prototypes (no hyperâ€‘intensive tuning).
+* **Model scope:** Forecasts/classifiers are compact prototypes (no hyper-intensive tuning).
 Calibration and backtesting are included to keep results honest.

 ---

 ### License & Credits

 * Code is released under **MIT License** (see `LICENSE`).
-* Dataset: Cookie Cats (Kaggle) â€” used here for educational/demo purposes with synthetic UA enrichment.
+* Dataset: Cookie Cats (Kaggle) â€" used here for educational/demo purposes with synthetic UA enrichment.

 ---